nsmofficial/Twilio-AI-Call-Router/README.md

     npm run dev
     ```
     The application will typically be available at `http://localhost:9002` (or the port specified in your `package.json` `dev` script or Next.js default `3000`).
+    If you are using a cloud-based IDE (like Firebase Studio, Gitpod, GitHub Codespaces, etc.), it will provide you with a public URL for your running application.

 5.  **Set up Twilio Webhook (for Twilio integration):**
     Twilio needs to send HTTP requests to your application's `/api/twilio/voice` endpoint.
-For this to work during development, this endpoint must be accessible from the public internet.
+This endpoint must be accessible from the public internet.

-    *   **Using ngrok (Recommended for local development):**
+    *   **If using a Cloud-Based IDE (e.g., Firebase Studio, Gitpod, GitHub Codespaces):**
+        1. Ensure your Next.js app is running.
+        2. Your cloud IDE will provide a public URL for your running application (e.g., `https://your-unique-id.cloud-provider.dev` or `https://port-9002-your-instance.cloud-provider.app`).
+        3. Your Twilio webhook URL will be this public URL plus `/api/twilio/voice` (e.g., `https://your-unique-id.cloud-provider.dev/api/twilio/voice`).

+    *   **If running locally (not in a cloud IDE with a public URL):**
         1. Ensure your Next.js app is running (e.g., on port `9002`).
         2. Open a new terminal and run `ngrok` to expose your local port:
             ```bash